Getting the best out of your Crucible. Our Top Ten Recommendations

 10. Check your crucible for cracks and damage when received.
 Be sure to handle and store it properly.

 Crucibles are easily damaged by improper handling.
 When a new crucible arrives at your location, inspect it carefully for chips, cracks and abrasions and never put a damaged crucible into service.
+You can also test for cracks easily by conducting a ring test with a hammer; if the sound is clear thud this may indicate some mishandling, if the crucible rings like church bell then it is not damaged.
 Also, in moving crucibles to a furnace or into storage, never roll them because this damages the protective glaze.
 And never stack crucibles one inside the other because they will crack.
 Finally, never sit them directly on a concrete surface because they will absorb water on the bottom.

 9. Install your crucible according to the manufacturer’s instructions.